funcf/reverse-proxy/README.md

 adding Basic Auth to an app with an internal route that can be configured with an environment variable and an according network policy.
-In addition this example shows how to set CORS and HSTS headers in the nginx config, where also multiple backends and ports can be set.
+In addition this example shows how to set CORS and HSTS headers in the NGINX config, where also multiple backends and ports can be set.

 **Usage:**